INTERLEX

 18. Do the Courts of your country acknowledge wrongful arrest?

 Yes.
-The liability of the claimant for wrongful arrest is strict according to the Administration of Justice Act section 639.
+The liability of the claimant for wrongful arrest is a strict liability according to the Administration of Justice Act section 639.

 19. Do the Courts of your country acknowledge the piercing and lifting of the corporate veil?

 Piercing the corporate veil is very difficult under Danish law.
-In general, a limited company in Denmark (A/S and ApS) is the only liable party for its actions.
+In general, a company with limited liability (A/S or ApS in Denmark) is the only liable party for its actions.

 20. Is it possible to have a ship sold pendente lite; if so how long does it take?

-No. The vessel may only be sold by a forced auction at the bailiff’s court.
-The forced auction procedure can be commenced when the court has rendered its decision in the confirmatory proceedings, i.e. approved the claimants claim.
-The forced auction procedure often takes up to ½ year, even longer for vessels with foreign owners due to service of court documents abroad.
+No. The vessel may only be sold by a forced sale/auction at the bailiff’s court.
+The forced sale procedure can be commenced when the court has rendered its decision in the confirmatory proceedings, i.e. approved the claimant’s claim.
+The forced sale procedure often takes up to ½ year, even longer for vessels under foreign ownership due to service of court documents abroad.